 |James T. Williams (1829-1900)|

-Earlier this year I wrote a piece about James T. Williams, who was married to my great great aunt Martha Jane Row of Spotsylvania.
+Earlier this year I wrote a piece about James T. Williams, who was married to my great grand aunt Martha Jane Row of Spotsylvania.
 Today's post will concern itself with a dramatic incident which involved James' business partner, Samuel C. Tardy.

 James Tompkins Williams was born in Lynchburg to Jehu and Susannah Tompkins Williams.
 Jehu was from Orange County, Virginia where he married Hetty Row, a sister of Absalom Row.
 Jehu and Hetty moved to Lynchburg soon after their wedding.
 Hetty bore five daughters before her death in 1823.
 Jehu that same year married Susannah Tompkins and together they had five daughters and two sons, including James.